customaryinc/kproximate/README.md

 Nodes can labeled with dynamic values only known at provisioning time using go templating language in a configuration option.
 Currently this is limited to a single templatable value `TargetHost` which is the name of the proxmox host that the kproximate node will be provisioned on.
 More options may be added in the future as more use cases appear.
 See [example-values.yaml](https://github.com/jedrw/kproximate/tree/main/examples/example-values.yaml) for an example.

+## Node Taints

+Nodes can be tainted with dynamic values using the same templating system as labels.
+Taints are specified in the format `key:value:effect` where effect can be `NoSchedule`, `PreferNoSchedule`, or `NoExecute`.
+Multiple taints are separated by commas.
+Template values like `{{ .TargetHost }}` are supported in the value field.
+See [example-values-with-taints.yaml](https://github.com/jedrw/kproximate/tree/main/examples/example-values-with-taints.yaml) for an example.

 ## Metrics

 A metrics endpoint is provided at `kproximate.kproximate.cluster.svc.local/metrics` by default.
 The following metrics are provided in Prometheus format with CPU measured in [CPU units](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#meaning-of-cpu) and memory measured in bytes: